obdevel/ACAN2040/README.md

-# Arduino library that wraps the can2040 CAN driver for RP2040
+# ACAN2040

-A wrapper for Kevin O'Connor's CAN driver using the PIO of the RP2040 microcontroller (https://github.com/KevinOConnor/can2040)
+An Arduino wrapper library for Kevin O'Connor's CAN driver using the PIO of the RP2040 microcontroller (https://github.com/KevinOConnor/can2040)

+For the arduino-pico core (https://github.com/earlephilhower/arduino-pico)

 ## Hardware